monster-penguin/Bios-Preservation/README.md

 ### Step 5 — Backup

-Copies `bios_database.sqlar` into the `backup/` folder with today's date in the filename.
-No existing backup is ever overwritten — a counter suffix is appended if needed.

-**Output naming:** `backup/20_mar_2026_backup.sqlar`, `backup/20_mar_2026_backup(2).sqlar`, …

----

-### Step 6 — Dump

 Exports every blob stored in the database into a dated zip archive.
-Files are written into three status-named subfolders to support reliable re-ingestion on a new machine:
+Files are written into three status-named subfolders:

 | Subfolder | Contents | Naming |
 |-----------|----------|--------|